 Nicaraguan Volcano © jjbulley

 Cerro Negro Volcano last erupted in 1999 and is the youngest volcano in Central America.
-As the name suggests, the slopes of the volcano are blackened and scattered with volcanic rocks.
-Climbing this volcano can take about an hour, and one of Cerro Negro's slopes is used for sand skiing.
+It has blackened slopes and is scattered with volcanic rocks.
+Climbing it can take about an hour and one of Cerro Negro's slopes is used for sand skiing.

 The 5,725-foot (1,745m) San Cristobel Volcano is Nicaragua's tallest active volcano.
-San Cristobel last erupted in 2008 and the entire complex is made up of five smaller volcanoes.
-With steep slopes, it is a challenging climb, but those who make it to the crater will be rewarded with spectacular views.
+San Cristobel last erupted in 2008 and the entire complex consists of five smaller volcanoes.
+With steep slopes, it is a challenging climb and spectacular views reward those who make it to the crater.

 Lastly, Cosiguina Volcano offers hikers some of the most impressive views and mountain scenery.
-Travellers reach the crater via a forest hike, or they can drive most of the way up, and from the parking area, the hike to the crater is only three hours.
-The top offers panoramic views of the Gulf of Fonseca, Honduras and El Salvador.
+Travellers reach the crater via a forest hike or drive most of the way up.
+From the parking area, the hike to the crater is only three hours.
+The top offers panoramic views of the Gulf of Fonseca, Honduras, and El Salvador.

-Hiking a volcano in 'the land of lakes and volcanoes' should be on every visitor's list of things to do in Nicaragua.
-The spectacular views and impressive scenery, as well as the awe-inspiring craters, offer splendid photographic opportunities and a rewarding experience to all those who make the effort on their trip to Nicaragua.
+Hiking in Nicaragua offers spectacular views and impressive landscapes, with awe-inspiring craters and splendid photographic opportunities.
+It's a rewarding experience for all those who make the effort on their trip to Nicaragua.